 In 1939 Stalin made a treaty with Hitler and they agreed to split Poland between them.
 Germany invaded Poland from the west on 1 September 1939.
 The Soviet Union invaded Poland from the east on 17 September.
 All Polish resistance ceased on 5 October 1939.
 Afterward, Germany occupied about 2/3 of Poland while the Soviet Union took the eastern part.
-The Russians also took several thousand Polish officers, prisoner.
+The Russians also captured several thousand Polish officers

 From September 1939 the Soviet secret police, the NKVD began moving Polish army officers, police officers, government officials, and others to camps inside Russia.
 In March 1940 Stalin decided they should be murdered.
 As a result of this order, 21,857 Poles were shot.

 Stalin was a tyrant.
 He murdered millions of his own people so he would not hesitate to murder foreigners.
 We do not know exactly why he decided to murder the cream of Polish society.
 Perhaps he feared they could act as the nucleus of future resistance to him.

 The massacre at Katyn Forest took place between 3 April and 13 May 1940.
 Over 4,000 Polish officers were taken by train to the Katyn Forest.
 They were then taken in police vans to the place of execution.
 The officers were bound with their hands tied around their backs and a cord tied around their neck.
 They were led to pits and NKVD men shot them in the nape of the neck.
 The dead men were laid in layers of 12 and lime was sprinkled over them.
 They were then covered in sand.

 Finally, after 6 weeks, all 4,143 victims were dead and birch saplings were planted on the graves.
 Meanwhile, thousands of other Poles were murdered at other locations.